O'Durnend History, Family Crest & Coats of Arms

 Early History of the O'Durnend family

-Another 321 words (23 lines of text) covering the years 1596 and 1700 are included under the topic Early O'Durnend History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our O'Durnend research.
+Another 164 words (12 lines of text) covering the years 1596 and 1700 are included under the topic Early O'Durnend History in all our PDF Extended History products and printed products wherever possible.

 O'Durnend Spelling Variations